 QuickOPC on .NET

 Are you having difficulties incorporating OPC data into your .NET solution?
 Need to do an OPC.NET application quickly and in quality?
 If so, QuickOPC comes to the rescue.
-You can use the "original" .NET Framework, or you can switch to .NET 6+, and develop multi-platform projects, for Microsoft Windows and Linux.
+You can use the "original" .NET Framework, or you can switch to .NET 8+, and develop multi-platform projects, for Microsoft Windows, Linux and macOS.

 QuickOPC is a set of .NET components that simplify the task of integrating OPC into applications.
 Reading a value from OPC Data Access or OPC Unified Architecture server, or writing a data value can be achieved in just one or two lines of code.